marcelus20/create-pass/README.md

 ./create-pass-installer.sh
 ```

-After executing these commands, it should create a ~/.create-pass folder and add the folder in your $PATH variable using the ~/.bashrc file.
+After executing these commands, you should have a ~/.create-pass folder and your $PATH variable should now include it.

-Because the .bashrc needs to be sourced, <b>the invoking of "create-pass" program will not work until you either</b>:
- - Issue the command <b>source ~/.bashrc</b> in the terminal after the installation; or
- - Restart your computer.
+Before using, close your current terminal and open a new one, or manually enter the command "source ~/.bashrc"

 Now you are good to use it.